Is your editing style inconsistent? While exploring your creativity can be empowering, you could be hurting your overall client experience!

 The Bokeh Podcast is brought to you by Photographer’s Edit: Custom Editing for the Wedding and Portrait Photographer.
 You can also subscribe to the Bokeh podcast on the Apple podcast app, follow on Spotify, add to your playlist on Stitcher, or listen on Overcast.

-Time Technique: Try to make your time count for double whenever you can.
+Technique for Time: Try to make your time count for double whenever you can.
 (Ex.
 When her son needed attention, but she needed to edit, she taught her son photoshop.)
 (5:19)

 Book Recommendation: You’re a Badass by Jen Sincero –bit.ly/bp-badass (8:28)